screwdriver-cd/guide/docs/user-guide/configuration/metadata.md

 {"coverage":99.95}
 ```

+Notes:
-Notes: `meta set` is not allowed for external builds.
+- `meta set` is not allowed for external builds.
+- If the flag value is not the triggering job, then `meta get` will return `null`.